Atlas Apex M Benchtop MicroXRF Spectrometer

 Metals & alloys

-• Advanced continuously cast high strength low alloy steels are often subject to elemental segregation along the billet or slab centerline during casting and cooling
+• Advanced continuously cast high strength low alloy steels are often subject to elemental segregation along the billet or slab centerline

 • Other segregating elements of interest include: Cr, Ni, Mo, S, P, Al and Si